getodk/central-backend/docs/api.md

 **Added**:

-* Introducting [Datasets](#reference/datasets) as part of our new Entity-Based Data Collection feature!
+* Introducing [Datasets](#reference/datasets) as part of our new Entity-Based Data Collection feature!
   * Forms can now create Datasets in the project, see [Creating a New Form](#reference/forms/forms/creating-a-new-form) and the [ODK XForms specification](https://getodk.github.io/xforms-spec) for details.
   * New endpoint [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) for listing Datasets of a project.
   * New endpoint [GET /projects/:id/datasets/:name/download](#reference/datasets/download-dataset/download-dataset) to download the Dataset as a CSV file.